 A range of grant support programmes are available to individuals, including enduring and single grant awards.
 We also award funding to other not-for-profit organisations to support activities that fulfil our charitable objectives.
 Further details of our grant programmes can be accessed here or if you would like to speak to one of our team, please call our freephone helpline on 0800 188 4444.

-RABI’s recently launched online wellbeing platform offers free, anonymous farmer focussed resources to adults and young farming people.
-These resources are available 24/7 and in addition to the farmer focussed articles and discussion boards, users can access one-to-one counselling from BACP qualified counsellors.
+RABI’s online wellbeing platform offers free, anonymous, farmer-focussed resources to adults and young farming people.
+These resources are available 24/7 and in addition to the farmer-focussed articles and discussion boards, users can access one-to-one counselling from BACP qualified counsellors.
 For more information or to access the site please click here.

 Our farming communities are facing increasingly complex challenges and pressures.
 We believe RABI has a crucial role to play now and in the future, to support the wellbeing of farming people.